 If you doubt your gout diagnosis, please state why – why you think you have gout, or why you think you do not.
 Describe all the gout tests you have had, and be precise about the results.
 Assessments like high, low, or within range are meaningless – we must know the exact number and units of measure.

 Gout Symptoms And Causes Forum: Next Steps

 If you have not already done so, read this Gout Symptoms section to see which topics are most relevant to you.
 Then follow the tips above, and discuss your gout symptoms.
 If there are no active discussions that match your topic, start a new forum post using the link towards the end of that page.

-The easiest way to find existing discussions, is to use the search box at the top and bottom of each page.
+The easiest way to find existing discussions, is to use the search box at the top of each page.

 Leave Gout Symptoms And Causes Forum to read Gout Symptoms, Causes, & Diagnosis.